Fires in Nelson

 My earliest childhood fire recollection occurred on 10 July 1944 when I watched the Regent Theatre in Collingwood St burn to the ground.
 The alarm had been given by the occupier of the adjoining house, although not burnt in any way they had the misfortune of having the brick wall of the theatre collapse through the roof.
 There was big consternation among the community after the fire that we only had one picture theatre in the town.
 This was a serious matter in the days before television.

-For not the first time, on 27 May 1948, the kitchen block at Nelson College was destroyed by fire.
+Not for the first time, on 27 May 1948, the kitchen block at Nelson College was destroyed by fire.
 As a temporary measure, big copper cookers were brought in to cook for the college boarders in the open air.
 Hardly had they restored the kitchen facilities when 15 months later, on 10 August 1949, the completely restored dining room block was gutted.
 This time the boarders were sent home early for their holidays.

 A double fire catastrophe occurred in 1965 both of which the writer was witness to.
 On Sunday evening of 5 December, a major fire broke out at Valet Dry Cleaners shop in Trafalgar St. It quickly spread next door to Keith Walkers electrical shop.
 Extensive fire and water damage necessitated the demolition of the building.
 The staff of the local radio station 2XN, which had been located upstairs, showed quick initiative and transferred their broadcasting operation to the hut at the base of the transmitter tower at Saxton field (then farm land) where it remained until new premises were set up in town.